scottswezey/twilio_magic_values/README.md

 # Twilio Magic Values

-Provides elixir apps with simple, pragmatic access to [magic testing values](https://www.twilio.com/docs/iam/test-credentials) for the [Twilio](https://www.twilio.com) API.
+Provides Elixir apps with simple, pragmatic access to [magic testing values](https://www.twilio.com/docs/iam/test-credentials) for the [Twilio](https://www.twilio.com) API.
 The module and function names help give you code that is easier to read and is less prone to typos.
 Automated tests in this project also ensure that you will know if the magic numbers ever change.

 ## Installation